Kelley Jones

-Kelley Jones (born July 23, 1962) is an American comics artist best known for his work on Batman with writer Doug Moench and on The Sandman with writer Neil Gaiman.
+Kelley Jones (born July 23, 1962) is an American comics artist best known for his work on Batman with writer Doug Moench.

 Early life

 Kelley Jones was born in Sacramento, California, and grew up in Citrus Heights.
 He began reading comic books when "My brother came home one day, with a stack of comics (from school)...He had in there Marvel Collectors' Item Classics and Marvel's Greatest Comics, something along those lines, and they were reprints of the '61, '62, '63 period.
 They knocked me OUT!"
 In 1979, Jones met artist Marshall Rogers at a San Francisco comics convention.
 After reviewing Jones' artwork, Rogers praised it and told him, "You will make a great Batman artist someday.
 If you keep doing this, I can see you doing a great Batman!"